fastify/fastify-auth/README.md

 ## Security Considerations

-### `onRequest` vs. `preHandler` hook
+### Hook selection

-The main difference between the `onRequest` and `preHandler` stages of the [Fastify Lifecycle](https://fastify.dev/docs/latest/Reference/Lifecycle/) is that the body payload is not parsed in the `onRequest` stage.
+In the [Fastify Lifecycle](https://fastify.dev/docs/latest/Reference/Lifecycle/), the `onRequest` and `preParsing` stages do not parse the payload, unlike the `preHandler` stage.
 Parsing the body can be a potential security risk, as it can be used for denial of service (DoS) attacks.
 Therefore, it is recommended to avoid parsing the body for unauthorized access.

 Using the `@fastify/auth` plugin in the `preHandler` hook can result in unnecessary memory allocation if a malicious user sends a large payload in the request body and the request is unauthorized.
 Fastify will parse the body, even though the request is not authorized, leading to unnecessary memory allocation.
-To avoid this, use the `onRequest` hook for authentication if the method does not require the request body, such as `@fastify/jwt`, which expects authentication in the request header.
+To avoid this, use an `onRequest` or `preParsing` hook for authentication if the method does not require the request body, such as `@fastify/jwt`, which expects authentication in the request header.

 For authentication methods that require the request body, such as sending a token in the body, use the `preHandler` hook.